The Public Housing waiting list is closed.

 The Admissions and Continued Occupancy Policy (ACOP) includes policies that govern the agency's administration of the Public Housing Program.
 The current ACOP may be reviewed online.
 This document is also available for review upon request.

-Olmsted County Public Housing Agency Plan
+Olmsted County Public Housing Agency and Administrative Plan

 Each year, the Olmsted County HRA is required to submit to HUD a Public Housing Agency Plan (PHA Plan).
 This document is a comprehensive guide to the HRA's policies, programs, operations, and strategies for meeting the housing needs in Olmsted County.
 The Capital Fund Plan is a document outlining intentional uses for funds that may be used to improve Public Housing units and grounds.